climateinteractive/SDEverywhere/examples/sample-check-tests/README.md

 # sample-check-tests

-This is a small sample app that demonstrates use of the `@sdeverywhere/check-core` package in isolation (independent of other SDEverywhere packages).
-It defines a sample set of checks and comparisons to be run on the bundle in the `sample-check-bundle` directory.
+This package defines the sample set of checks and comparisons to be run in the application in the `sample-check-app` directory.

 ## License